 - offering recorded seminars, reflective prompts, and assessments that guide the student experience and foster user engagement.

-You can bring your knowledge and PhD to many career fields.
-But don't just take our word for it—AURORA has interviews with over 170 PhDs.
+You can bring your knowledge and degree to many career fields.
+But don't just take our word for it—BTF has interviews with over 170 graduates.
 Listen to their stories and see for yourself.

 Non-Academic Career Resources: